-- environmental harm has been caused or is likely to be caused; - when no environmental harm has been caused but the regulatory system has been undermined, e.g. failure to register with an appropriate producer responsibility scheme or a failure to submit monitoring data; - when there has been an adverse impact on communities (including recreational users and other businesses): - there has been financial benefit.
+- when no environmental harm has been caused but the regulatory system has been undermined, e.g. failure to register with an appropriate producer responsibility scheme or a failure to submit monitoring data; - when there has been an adverse impact on communities (including recreational users and other businesses); - there has been financial benefit.